-In this research paper, we propose a platform to build an automated testbed for straggler analysis in distributed systems analyses called PRISM which analysis the straggler manifestation in Internet-based distributed systems to diagnose the important causes of increasing latency.
-We use real cluster to execute the wordcount application of different data sizes and test the performance with different CPU limit to identify the occurrence of straggler tasks and their trends.
+In this research paper, we propose a PRISM (XXXXXXXXXXXX), a platform for conducting automated experiments of straggler manifestation within containerized cluster.
+Our platform allows for XXXXXXXXXXXXX XXXXXXXXXXXXX (what are advantages/how does it work at very very high level?).
+Using our platform we submit various workload onto a cluster within various operational scenarios controlling cluster resource contention and data skew in order to ascertain the relationship between system conditions and straggler manifestation.
 The rest of the article is structured as follows: Section 2 presents the related work of straggler management techniques.
 Section 3 presents the system framework.
 Section 4 presents the performance evaluation and experimental results.
 Finally, Section 5 concludes the article and discusses the open challenges and future research directions.

-Motivation
+MOTIVATION

+Configuration of scheduling platforms is complex and sub-optimal configuration can lead to performance degradation.

+Empirical analyses of scheduling performance has previously enabled better understanding of how scheduling framework designs perform against workloads characteristics, leading to better scheduler designs.

+However, due to complexity of scheduling platforms fair performance comparison between configurations and architectures is challenging.
+Furthermore, interfaces for execution, monitoring and trace collection requires knowledge of different tools across systems.
+The development of which is often partitioned between distributed working groups of developers, increasingly nuanced knowledge required for reporting and understand problems users may encounter.

+Hence, the researcher community makes use of simulated environments [14].
+Although such systems are capable of providing proof of concept results, empirical analyses are required in order to understand transient and complex issues which manifest as a result of underlying system infrastructure [13].

+A platform capable of abstracting and automating trace parsing, job submission, monitoring and trace collection is needed.
+Doing so would ensure published framework configurations, can be applied, enabling repetition of experiments, and fair comparison between frameworks without intervention of the original author.
+We see several advantages to this approach, first the configuration of both scheduling platform and jobs can be communicated to third parties.
+Second, large numbers of experiments can be executed sequentially with minimal operator interference.
+Finally, such a framework will aid research independently published scheduler characteristics.

 RELATED WORK

-Garraghan et al. [1] explored the Root-Cause of Stragglers (RCS) and provided a method to analyse the root-cause analysis in a massive scale virtualized CDCs to solve the Long Tail challenge effectively.
-Authors used online analytic agents and offline execution patterns modelling for straggler detection while monitoring tasks dynamically.
-Ouyang et al. [2] proposed a method to reduce Late-Timing Failure (LTF) and analyse the root-cause of stragglers in cloud datacentres (CDC) such as server failures or task concurrency and resource contention.
+Garraghan et al. [1] empirically analyzed straggler manifestation and root-causes within production Cloud datacenters, where they discovered that approximately 5% of stragglers negatively impacted the perform of 50% of all jobs.
+Furthermore, they identified that the most frequent cause of stragglers was due to resource contention (CPU, memory, and disk).
+Ouyang et al. [2] proposed a method to reduce Late-Timing Failure (LTF) and analyze the root-cause of stragglers in cloud datacenters (CDC) such as server failures or task concurrency and resource contention.
 Further, this study identified the high temporal resource contention as a main root-cause of stragglers.
 Further, experimental results demonstrate that proposed method maintains the performance of the computing systems while tolerating the system failures effectively.
 Eman et al. [9] proposed a parallel model for straggler mitigation in distributed spatial simulation called Priority Asynchronous Parallel (PAP) model to exploit data dependencies of parallel processes to be computed and synchronized based on data priority to the other workers.
 Further, load balancing and partitioning method is proposed to balance the workloads among different nodes and help to improve the performance speedup by a large extent.